HoustonWeHaveABug/SelfDesc/README.md

 # SelfDesc

-This program finds all self-descriptive numbers from base 2 to the base given as argument.
+This program finds all self-descriptive numbers from minimum base to maximum base given as arguments.

 A self-descriptive number is an integer *m* which in a given base *b* is *b* digits long.
 Each digit *d* at position *p* counts how many instances of digits *p* are in *m*.
 The most significant digit is at position 0 and the least significant digit is at position b-1.